-Capstone Committee Memberships Other Current Public Entity Directorships • Audit Committee (Chair) Ballard Power Systems, Director and member of the Audit Committee and chair of the Corporate Governance & Compensation Committee FortisBC Inc. and FortisBC Energy Inc. (each a wholly-owned subsidiary of Fortis Inc., but which have public debt securities outstanding), Director and member of the Audit Committee Altus Group Limited, Director and member of the Audit Committee and member of the Human Resource and Compensation Committee Keyera Corp., Director and member of the Audit Committee N. Contraction of the second se
+Audit Committee (Chair)

+- Ballard Power Systems, Director and member of the Audit Committee and Chair of the People, Corporate Governance and Compensation Committee - FortisBC Inc. and FortisBC Energy Inc. (each a wholly-owned subsidiary of Fortis Inc., but which have public debt securities outstanding), Director and member of the Audit Committee - Altus Group Limited, Director and Chair of the Audit Committee and member of the Human Resource and Compensation Committee - Keyera Corp., Director and member of the Audit Committee

 Each of Richard Knowles, Adèle Malo and Janet Woodruff is "independent" in accordance with the provisions of National Instrument 52-110 Audit Committees ("NI 52-110").
 Mr. Malan is not independent because of his positions with iCON, Irving and their affiliates.
-Mr. Smerdon is not independent because of his position with an affiliate of iCON and his former position as an executive officer of the Corporation within the last three years.
-Mr. Smerdon resigned his position as an executive officer of the Corporation effective March 31, 2017.
 Mr. Smith is not independent because he received compensatory fees from iCON for consulting services over a twelve month period within the last three years.
 Mr. Eva and Mr. Kennedy are not independent because they are executive officers of the Corporation.